Alex Gordon: Later career and retirement: 2016–2020

 Before the 2018 season, Gordon was inducted into the Lincoln Southeast High School Athletics Hall of Fame.
 On May 8, Gordon collected a season-high four hits, and he drove in five runs on September 15.
 In 2018, Gordon hit .245/.324/.370 with 13 home runs and 54 RBIs and won his sixth Gold Glove.
 Additionally, Gordon also won his fourth Fielding Bible award.

-In 2019, he had his best offensive season since 2015.
-Early in April that season, Gordon recorded his first four-hit game since May 2018.
+In 2019, Gordon had his best offensive season since 2015.
+In early April, he recorded his first four-hit game since May 2018.
 In early May, Gordon hit two home runs, while also reaching 1,500 career hits in the same game, off of Jake Arrieta.
 In a blowout loss to the Oakland Athletics on August 26, Gordon made his first professional pitching appearance, pitching 1 1/3 innings.
 Gordon rebounded to hit .266/.345/.396 with 13 home runs and 76 RBIs.
 He also won his seventh career Gold Glove.

 On November 2, 2019, Gordon elected free agency.
-On January 22, 2020, he signed a one-year, $4 million contract to remain with the Royals for the 2020 season.
+On January 22, 2020, he signed a one-year, $4 million contract to remain with the Royals.
 On September 24, Gordon announced that he would retire from baseball at the conclusion of the 2020 season.
 His final career game was on September 27 against the Detroit Tigers, and received one at-bat in which he struck out to lead off the bottom of the first inning, his first leadoff appearance since April 2017.
 Gordon then went out to take his position in left field in the top of the second before being pulled back to the dugout and replaced by Franchy Cordero.
 Overall with the 2020 Kansas City Royals, Gordon batted .209 with four home runs and 11 RBIs in 50 games.

 At the time of his retirement, Gordon ranked among the Royals career top 10 in walks, doubles, home runs, hits, runs, totals bases, games played, and RBI.
-Gordon is one of six Royals position players to play 14 or more seasons for club along with Amos Otis, Hal McRae, Willie Wilson, Frank White, and George Brett.
+Gordon is one of six Royals position players to play 14 or more seasons for the club, along with Amos Otis, Hal McRae, Willie Wilson, Frank White, and George Brett.

 Personal life

-Gordon and his wife, Jamie, have two sons and one daughter.
+Gordon and his wife have two sons and one daughter.
 They reside in Leawood, Kansas.